 237: GOOD GOLLY, MISS MOLLY – WILL YOU LET ME STAND ON THAT BED?

 It was an easy 47-mile ride from Hyde Park to Kinderhook, New York.
 We arrived at Lindenwald, the home of President Martin Van Buren, at precisely 4:00pm on Monday June 5, 2023; only to discover the last tour of the day had begun an hour earlier.
 In my mind, I figured we were out of luck – this late in the day, we’d be limited to seeing only the exterior and the grounds of the historic home.
 But as soon as Tom stopped our rented Ford Explorer in the parking lot, close to a tent where two NPS Rangers were seated, Bob Moldenhauer jumped out of the vehicle and went to work on the pair of women.
-I’m not sure if he flashed his patented smile, or if he charmed them with his charm, wit and dry sense of humor, but Mongo returned to the Explorer and said: “We’re in.
+I’m not sure if he flashed his patented smile, or if he dazzled them with his charm, wit and dry sense of humor, but Mongo returned to the Explorer and said: “We’re in.
 Molly said she’ll take us on a tour of the house if we leave right now.”

 Molly turned out to be NPS Ranger Molly Maron, and she couldn’t have been friendlier or more knowledgeable when it came to Martin Van Buren and his home Lindenwald.
 Soon after the four of us had completed the short walk from the ranger’s tent to the mansion, my companions and I were once again hit over the heads with a heavy dose of disappointment – construction equipment and orange fencing obstructed the entire front of Van Buren’s mansion.
 I couldn’t believe my painted eyes – for the second time that day, the exterior of a historic President’s home was in the midst of a construction project.
 It was like déjà vu all over again.
 Molly apologized and told my companions the ongoing roof work was necessary because rainwater had been damaging the upper rooms of the home.